Wembley Park: Film and television studios

-In 1926 British Talking Pictures opened The Wembley Park Studios in what had been the British Empire Exhibition’s fine dining restaurant.
+In 1926 British Talking Pictures opened The Wembley Park Studios in what had been the British Empire Exhibition's fine dining restaurant.
 When rebuilt in the late 1920s, Wembley Studios would become Britain's first purpose-built sound stages, though it was seriously damaged in a fire in October 1929, not long after it had opened.
 Perhaps due to the fire, the studio was never as successful as envisaged.
 It was taken over by Twentieth Century Fox to make 'quota-quickies', and then went into decline during and after the Second World War.

-In 1955 Wembley Film Studio was taken over by Associated-Rediffusion, ITV’s weekday broadcasters for London.
+In 1955 Wembley Film Studio was taken over by Associated-Rediffusion, ITV's weekday broadcasters for London.
 Rediffusion added a new £1,000,000 television studio, which at the time was the largest in Europe.
 The Beatles performed there several times, notably on 28 April 1964.

 In 1968 Rediffusion lost its franchise.
 London Weekend Television continued to use the studio, but it went into decline until it was taken over by Fountain Studios in 1993.

-In 2016 Avesco, Fountain Studio’s owner, took the decision to sell the studios to Quintain after reporting financial losses in the previous year.
+In 2016 Avesco, Fountain Studio's owner, took the decision to sell the studios to Quintain after reporting financial losses in the previous year.

 In May 2018, it was announced that the studios would open in the latter half of 2018 as a flexible 1,000–2,000 seat theatre by Troubador Theatres (the same company that owns Wembley Park Theatre Ltd) as well as bar and restaurant.
 This theatre opened as Troubadour Wembley Park Theatre in Summer 2019.

 The Empire Pool

 In 1932 Arthur Elvin, who had saved the stadium in the 1920s, developed an interest in hosting Ice hockey.
 He decided to build an indoor Olympic-sized swimming pool that could be converted into an ice rink.
 It would also provide the venue for the swimming events at the 2nd Empire Games, which were held in 1934.

 The building, called the Empire Pool, was designed by the engineer Owen Williams.
 Williams built a unique concrete structure, which opened on 25 July 1934.
-It is now called The SSE Arena.
+It is now called OVO Arena Wembley.

 The building served as a public swimming pool until the start of the Second World War.
 It was last used for swimming when it hosted the aquatic events at the 1948 Olympics.
 Numerous sporting and entertainment events have been held there over the years, ranging from basketball to pantomimes on ice.
-From 1959, and especially from the late 1960s onwards, The SSE Arena has become increasingly associated with popular music, hosting every major artist from the Beatles to the Stones, Bowie to Madonna.
+From 1959, and especially from the late 1960s onwards, The OVO Arena Wembley has become increasingly associated with popular music, hosting every major artist from the Beatles to the Stones, Bowie to Madonna.